tryka-1213/gtao-server-levels/README.md

 Available in a hacked together GUI form @ [https://tryka-1213.github.io/gtao-server-levels-calculator/](https://tryka-1213.github.io/gtao-server-levels-calculator/)

 ## Functions
-all results are approximated, because there's no way to accurately factor in message frequency or channel usage
+all results are approximate, because there's no way to accurately factor in message frequency or channel usage
 ### Level to message count
 ```js
 const { levelToMessageCount } = require("./index.js")